cjdbarlow/Part-One/electrical_safety.md

     This monitor states how much current *could* flow, *if* a second fault completed the circuit.
         * This is called a **prospective hazard current**
         * The line isolation monitor continuously checks the hazard current by evaluating the impedance between the active wire and ground, and the neutral wire and ground
-            * In a no-fault situation, both impedances should be the same and close to infinite (won't be absolutely infinite as there will always be a small current leak from devices)
+            * In a no-fault situation, both impedances should be the same and close to infinite
+            (Impedance won't be absolutely infinite as there will always be a small current leak from devices).
-            * In a single-fault situation, then the calculated impedance for the affected line will be significantly lower, and therefore the prospective hazard current will increase
+            * In a single-fault situation, the calculated impedance for the affected line will be significantly lower, and therefore the prospective hazard current will increase
                 * An alarm will sound when the prospective hazard current exceeds 20mA
-    * Pros: A single fault is not dangerous and will not result in a power loss which is important for vital equipment
+    * Pros: A single fault is not dangerous and will not result in a power loss (important for vital equipment)
     * Cons: Two or more faults are dangerous, and will still not result in a power loss

 * **Equipotential earthing**
-This is the only method which prevents microshock.
+This is the **only method which prevents microshock**.
     * Ultra-low resistance earth cables are attached to electrical devices and the patients bed
     * These cables are then attached to special wall earth connectors
     * This ensures all equipment is referenced to a common ground, minimising the risk of leakage currents between devices and the patient